AWP & More Eggcellent Adoption Books for Your Spring Reading

 Evidence of V by Sheila O’Connor

-Description: Drawing on the mystery surrounding her grandmother’s origin, Sheila O’Connor tells the story of V, a talented fifteen-year-old singer in 1930s Minneapolis who aspires to be a star.
-The book explores the early twentieth-century practice of incarcerating adolescent girls for “immorality” as it follows young V from her early work as a nightclub entertainer to her subsequent six-year state school sentence for an unplanned pregnancy.
+Description: In an ambitious blend of fact and fiction, including family secrets, documents from the era, and a thin, fragmentary case file unsealed by the court, novelist Sheila O’Connor tells the riveting story of V, a talented fifteen-year-old singer in 1930s Minneapolis who aspires to be a star.
+Drawing on the little-known American practice of incarcerating adolescent girls for “immorality” in the first half of the twentieth century, O’Connor follows young V from her early work as a nightclub entertainer to her subsequent six-year state school sentence for an unplanned pregnancy.

 sidework by Sasha Hom